polaa01/Rent-a-vehicle-angular-app/README.md

 OPERATORS have access to:

 Rental Overview Page

-Read-only view of all rental information
+  - Read-only view of all rental information
 Vehicle Map View

-Visualization of vehicle locations
+  - Visualization of vehicle locations (implemented as a grid-based map) Client Management Page

-Implemented either as a grid-based map or using a mapping library

-Client Management Page

-View client accounts
+  - View client accounts

-Block or unblock client accounts
+  - Block or unblock client accounts
 Malfunction Reporting
 Create new malfunctions for vehicles

 MANAGERS have access to:

 All Administrator features
 All Operator features
 Statistics and Reports Page

-Daily total revenue for a selected month (chart)

-Number of malfunctions per vehicle
+  - Daily total revenue for a selected month (chart) Number of malfunctions per vehicle
 Total revenue grouped by vehicle type
 Charts implemented using external libraries
 Pricing Management
 Definition and modification of rental price